liming467/MultiThread/README.md

 # MultiThread
-A demo to present  two kinds of multi-thread method
+A demo to present  two kinds of multi-thread methods

 # 进程